jeichorn/Being-A-PHP-Developer-The-Nuts-And-Bolts/development_environments/README.md

 ## Things to checkout
-You might want to dig into the "Sharing Folder with Local VM" section on the "Deploay Target" tab and Vhost section on the "Webservers" tab.
+You might want to dig into the "Sharing Folder with Local VM" section on the "Deploy Target" tab and Vhost section on the "Webservers" tab.
 A basic export of your project to /var/www works, but likely isn't what you want long term.